stephaneVercouillieBMID/slate/source/index.html.md

 **itsme® Login** is a service provided by [Belgian Mobile ID](https://www.belgianmobileid.be) (BMID) to allow End-Users to login securely to your application.

-itsme(r) Login uses pairwise user identifier, meaning each Partner will have a unique *User Code* for the same User.
+In order to let you link the user authenticated by BMID to the one you know, BMID uses pairwise user identifier, meaning each Partner will have a unique *User Code* for the same User.
 Doing so, nobody except BMID can link one given *User Code* of Partner to a specific User identity.

 ## Share Data